What is the true cost of hiring a Groom?

 From seeing the basics of what’s involved to bring someone onto the payroll, it’s easy to see why hiring freelancers can be appealing.
 There is a lot less paperwork to contend with, no withholding, and no benefits.
 It’s likely that the business owner will compartmentalize some of the tasks, and may rededicate some tasks to someone else that they have on payroll already.
 So instead of working 40 hours/week for 50 weeks, a freelancer is asked to provide 25 hours for 30 weeks that run across show season.
 Sure, the hourly rate may be higher, but the amount of time and benefit expense saved may be greater.

 Most professional Grooms should NOT be classified as independent contractors.
 Some of the reasons include that generally speaking, the stable owner designates work hours and the work to be done.
 They also typically indicate how they would like the work to be done and provide the tools for the groom to accomplish the work.
-It’s key to remember that it is not the groom or the employer that decide if the relationship fulfills the definition of independent contractor – it is the IRS!
+It’s key to remember that it is not the groom or the employer that decide if the relationship fulfills the definition of an independent contractor – it is the IRS!

 To Freelance Or Not To Freelance – That Is The Question